dustinpfister/blog_posts/_posts/js-javascript-module.md

 layout: post
 categories: js
 id: 400
-updated: 2019-03-13 18:51:28
+updated: 2019-03-13 18:55:26
-version: 1.1
+version: 1.2
 ---

 When starting to develop a complex project with javaScript the importance of using modules becomes of greater interest.
 Modules are a great way to keep your project broken down into smaller units of code that are easier to manage.
-In this post I will be covering some basic module examples when it comes to module design with javaScript.
+In this post I will be covering some basic [module examples](http://exploringjs.com/es6/ch_modules.html) when it comes to module design with javaScript.

 <!-- more -->